sd-ot/sd-ot/docs/source/tuto_py.rst

    Pour Quentin: parler d'une densité est peut être une mauvaise idée dans la mesure où la masse dans nos exemples n'est pas toujours égale à 1.
 Est-ce que "distribution" serait ok ?

-Symbolic expressions allow to define more complex source or target densities.
+More complex source or target densities can be specified using symbolic expressions.

-These symbolic expressions can be constructed directly using symbols like `sdot.coords` (which gives the space coordinates) and helpers like for instance `sdot.bounded` (that multiplies an expression by 0 is outside of a given geometry, by default the unit square/cube/...).
+These symbolic expressions can be constructed directly using elementary symbols like `sdot.coords` (a symbolic array which contains the space coordinates), common functions like `sdot.exp`, and helpers function like for instance `sdot.bounded` (that multiplies an expression by 0 is outside of a given geometry, which by default is the unit square/cube/...)...

-Additionaly, Sdot gives more specialized helper functions, like `sdot.dirac_distribution` as seen before.
+There are also more specialized helper functions, like `sdot.dirac_distribution` as seen before.
 For instance `sdot.uniform_grid_piecewise_polynomial_distribution` enables to define a piecewise polynomial function on an uniform regular grid:

 .. code-block:: python